PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/RegressionAlgorithms.md

 # Regression Algorithms

-We start with ...
+We start with a refresher on regression algorithms from last block.
+We will then continue with the workshop which covers simple linear regression and multiple linear regression.
+The workshop will consists of some interactive lessons, two short quizzes and a mini-project about honey production.

 ## 0) Learning Objectives:
 Text:
-1. ...
+1. Understand and apply simple linear regression
+2. Understand and apply multiple linear regression

 Table of contents:
-1. Introduction to concepts: X hours
+1. Regression refresher: 0.5 hours
-2. Workshop: Y hours
+2. Workshop: 7 hours